Mechanism of action for LENVIMA®

 LENVIMA inhibits the kinase activities of VEGF receptors VEGFR1 (FLT1), VEGFR2 (KDR), and VEGFR3 (FLT4).
-LENVIMA also inhibits other RTKs that have been implicated in pathogenic angiogenesis, tumor growth, and cancer progression, in addition to their normal cellular functions, including
+LENVIMA also inhibits other receptor tyrosine kinases that have been implicated in pathogenic angiogenesis, tumor growth, and cancer progression, in addition to their normal cellular functions, including1

 - FGF receptors FGFR1, 2, 3, and 4